 There can be no doubt about it, puppy power is related to that cuteness factor which leads most of us to gasp with delight when we come across a wobbly, doe-eyed, plump puppy.
 You only had to listen to my 6’ 3”, no-nonsense husband who seemingly overnight turned into a big softie when our over exuberant cockapoo puppy, Freya, did the doodle dash – displaying how overjoyed she was to see him – whenever he walked through the front door at the end of the day.

 It turns out the science behind it is fascinating stuff.

 Ostensibly it’s a biological response; quite simply it’s in our nature to nurture defenceless creatures, whether human or otherwise.
 Scientists believe domestic dogs have evolved to capitalise on a natural human preference for child-like faces.
-A recent study, Human attention affects facial expressions in domestic dogs, led by Dr Bridget Waller, found that wolves which produced child-like expressions may have been more tolerated by humans, and so modern dogs have inherited these features.
+A study, Human attention affects facial expressions in domestic dogs, led by Dr Bridget Waller, found that a wolf which produced child-like expressions, may have been more tolerated by humans and so modern dogs have inherited these features.

 The study involved researchers using a video camera to record the facial movements of 24 dogs over a series of experiments in which a human either faced, or faced away from the dog, sometimes presenting the animal with a titbit, sometimes not.